 The Foundation is exposed to foreign currency risk with respect to its investments denominated in foreign currencies, including the underlying investments of its pooled funds denominated in foreign currencies, because the fair value and future cash flows will fluctuate due to the changes in the relative value of foreign currencies against the Canadian dollar.
-The Foundation manages this risk through a foreign currency hedging program as set out in its Statement of Investment Policies and Objectives whereby it hedges its foreign currency exposure to the U.S. dollar, the Japanese yen and the euro through the use of foreign exchange forward contracts.
-The maximum hedging policy is 90% for the U.S. dollar, Japanese yen and euro contracts (note 3).
+The Foundation manages this risk through a foreign currency hedging program as set out in its Statement of Investment Policies and Objectives whereby it hedges its foreign currency exposure up to a maximum of 90% through the use of foreign exchange forward contracts [note 3].